Writing a Telegram Bot to support my Alcoholism

 `

-“Why is the formatting this weird”, you might ask.
+};“Why is the formatting this weird”, you might ask.
 We use backticks to create a multi-line string, and any indent would be visible in the string, hence the missing indents.

-function, which should return a list of commands:
+The start function calls the help function, which should return a list of commands:

 const help = async (args: CommandArgsType): Promise<string> => {